This article is part of The Ascender, the Highrise platform for articles and resources.

 Everything is negotiable.
 Whether or not the negotiation is easy is another thing.” – Carrie Fisher

-Writing a salary negotiation email after receiving an offer letter or while you are in your current role can be daunting.
+Writing a salary negotiation email for salary negotiation either after receiving an offer letter or in your current role can be daunting due to the fear of the unknown.

 Will it lead to rejection after a prolonged job search?
-A cold response from your supervisor/hiring manager?
-Or worse still, rescinding of the job offer?
+A cold response from your boss/hiring manager after a few days?
+Or worse still, a rescindment of a job offer?

-Even your supervisor or hiring manager expects their employees to negotiate salary.
-Based on this reality, learning the art of salary negotiation is advisable.
+Even your boss or hiring manager expects their employees to negotiate salary.
+Based on this reality, learning the art of salary negotiation is not only advisable but a vital skill to have in the course of your career.

-This is critical to the salary negotiation process to ensure you get the best deal possible – and it requires a delicate balance of language usage, professionalism, and persuasion.
+This is critical to ensure you get the best deal possible.
+This requires a delicate balance of language usage, professionalism, and persuasion as we shall show below.
+Additionally, you will get a salary negotiation email example on how to write a salary negotiation.

 <div id="one">